 This implies that graduates who undertake industrial attachment and work placement get the opportunity to travel and work in different and unfamiliar environments.
-This helps provide them with the idea and concept of learning from different cultures as well as interact with people from diverse ethnic environment (Chappell and Johnson, 2003).
-Clearly, such situations help train global citizens who are poised at making contributions.
-That help improve the products and services of the businesses they find themselves in, in future.
+This helps provide them with the idea and concept of learning from different cultures as well as interacting with people from diverse ethnic environments (Chappell and Johnson, 2003).
+Clearly, such situations help train global citizens who are poised to make contributions.
+That helps improve the products and services of the businesses they find themselves in, in the future.
 Also, industrial attachment and work placement may be well paid.
 As such, a vocational student can use such funds to pay for part of their tuition and cost of living.
 However, this is not always the case.

 Undertaking an industrial attachment and work placement provides work experience that helps demonstrate to employers.
 That a prospective employee is ready for the corporate world (Walter, 2012).
 It also provides evidence that the graduate.
 Who is a prospective employee has a portfolio of transferable skills, an understanding, and tends to also appreciate.
 The commercial world as well as is also potentially inspired to undertake a particular career path.
 It is also imperative to know that employers, in the current world, aim to hire graduates who have the ability to combine academic achievements with practical hands – on experience required for the job.

 Industrial attachment and work placement are integral aspects of the education and learning process for all students including vocational students at London School of Management Education (LSME).
-We endeavour to liaise with industries and workplaces to ensure that our students get the opportunities to apply the knowledge and skills they have learnt.
+We endeavor to liaise with industries and workplaces to ensure that our students get the opportunities to apply the knowledge and skills they have learned.
 This tends to be an effective tool that can be used to bridge the gap between technical knowledge.
 The required skills to excel within any industry that a student wishes to work within upon completion.

 It is important for students who undertake industrial attachment and work placement to put together a portfolio of work and projects.
 That they contributed to during the attachment as well as outlining the various achievements chalked during the programme.